 For my favorite 1 liter (8 cup – but 3+ mug) stainless steel french press pot (which I started using before boat life and has been perfect aboard, zero rust, no glass, highly recommend!):

-- Add 3 tablespoons of grounds into the pot with a small pinch of salt and a shake of ground cinnamon
+- Add 3 tablespoons of grounds into the pot with a small pinch of salt and a few shakes of ground cinnamon

 - Pour in filtered water leaving an inch of space at the top